 Just keep in mind, however, that the shoulder was quite narrow so I tended to have this irrational fear that one of the cars might clip me even though I stood on the shoulder of the road.

-Sarpsfossen is located in both the municipality and city of Sarpsborg in Østfold County.
+Sarpsfossen is located in both the municipality and city of Sarpsborg in Østfold County, Norway.
 For information or inquiries about the area as well as current conditions, visit the local government website.

 Since Sarpsborg is easily reached by the E6 motorway, I’ll just describe how we managed to drive to it a couple of the motorway exits.